As the LeadPages™ customer base continues to grow, we see more and more valuable ways our users are implementing LeadBoxes®.

 What Stands Out: Although LeadBoxes® are great for building your email list, they’re also effective at generating customer inquiries.
 That’s exactly how Freddy and Ada Rodriguez are using this LeadBox™ on their home page.
 Prospects can describe their project and KangoMedia can quickly follow up with a quote.

 Additionally, Freddy and Ada customized the LeadBox™ to perfectly match the KangoMedia brand.
-They also added in a photo of themselves to build trust and add a touch of warmth and personality to the process.
+They also added a photo of themselves to build trust and add a touch of warmth and personality to the process.
 Nicely done!

 2. Videofruit: Home Page LeadBox™

 What Stands Out: Want to make your home page all about building your email list?
-Take a cue from Bryan Harris, LeadPages™ user and founder of Videofruit.com.
+Take a cue from Bryan Harris, LeadPages™ user, and founder of Videofruit.com.
 He has dedicated the entire page to driving opt-ins for his “Expanded Guest Post” formula.

 When visitors click the “Show Me the Formula” button, they’re greeted with a LeadBox™ that includes a conceptualized image of the formula.
 If building your email list is your primary focus, this is a strategy you may want to borrow.